Astaraxia-Linux/Astral/README.md

 Astaraxia Package Manager, made using shell scripts, because the dev is too dumb to make it in C or python

 ## INTRODUCTION
-AStral is a source-based package manager
+Astral is a source-based package manager

 ## Table of Contents
 - [Testing phase](#testing-phase)